Bryant bounces back to lead Missouri over Mississippi

 THE TAKEAWAY

-Missouri: The SEC East race opened up with third-ranked Georgia’s upset loss to South Carolina on Saturday, and the Tigers could be sleeper contenders.
-Missouri, which doesn’t have to face any SEC West heavyweights, will be favored in its next two games at Vanderbilt and Kentucky before visiting Georgia on Nov.
+Missouri: The SEC East race opened up with third-ranked Georgia’s upset loss to South Carolina and seventh-ranked Florida’s loss at LSU on Saturday.
+Missouri, the only team in the East without a conference loss, could be a sleeper contender.
+The Tigers, who doesn’t have to face any SEC West heavyweights, will be favored in their next two games at Vanderbilt and Kentucky before visiting Georgia on Nov.
 9.

 Mississippi: The Rebels struggled on defense and will be shorthanded in the first half of next week’s game.
 Linebackers Jacquez Jones and Sam Williams were ejected for targeting for hits to Bryant’s head in the second half.